djfill/bosh-learn/README.md

 # bosh-learn
 Deploy Bosh Director on Google Cloud then 'do stuff'

-These instructions are a mixture of two tutorials - Deploy BOSH on Google Cloud Platform and A guide to Learning Bosh.
+These instructions are a mixture of two tutorials - [Deploy BOSH on Google Cloud Platform](https://raw.githubusercontent.com/cloudfoundry-incubator/bosh-google-cpi-release/master/docs/bosh/README.md) and [A Guide to Using BOSH](http://mariash.github.io/learn-bosh/#create_release).

 The reason for combining the two guides:
 1. I wanted my BOSH instance in the Cloud rather than hosted locally on Virtual Box